Human Layer Security Training

 $25.6M

-Stolen in a single deepfake call
+Stolen after deepfake call

 3,000%